phoracek/kiagnose/docs/way_towards_v1.md

 ## User requirements

+1. Nothing but `kubectl` should be required on the client-side to interact with checkups.
+2. Kiagnose must not create a service account or bind any roles.
+It must rely on existing Kubernetes autorization mechanisms, and on present RBAC configuration.
+3. Checkup must be initiated in the namespace it was requested from.
-1. Kiagnose is delivered through OLM and installed by the cluster administrator.
+4. Kiagnose is delivered through OLM and installed by the cluster administrator.
-2. Privileges of a checkup must be bound to a service account.
-3. As a project owner I would like to automate running several checkups.
+5. As a project owner I would like to automate running several checkups.
    Therefore I need a clear API to pass parameters to a checkup and collect its output.
-4. As a Vendor I would like to have a clear API that my checkup must adhere to, so it is easy to integrate to the framework.
+6. As a Vendor I would like to have a clear API that my checkup must adhere to, so it is easy to integrate to the framework.

 ## Out of v1 scope